 - Don't argue with vendors about the worth of their merchandise.
 Believe me, there's nothing worse than knowing a person spent literally weeks crafting a beautiful object, and then seeing someone haggle because they don't think it's worth it.
 It's one thing if you're short on cash, but don't ever tell an artisan that their time and skill is valueless.

-- Be on time.
+- Don't be late.
 Unfortunately, the notion of Pagan Standard Time has become more and more of an issue -- the idea that all Pagans show up twenty minutes late.
 That's unacceptable if you're attending a scheduled workshop or class.
 When a presenter is in the middle of a session and half the group saunters in late, it's practically a guarantee that the organizers won't get that person back next year.

 - Don't throw anything into a ritual fire unless you are specifically invited to do so.
 It's not a place for you to toss your trash, and certain herbs can cause allergic reaction in some people.
 If there's something you'd like to add to a fire, ask one of the fire handlers to do it for you.